aws-samples/shopfloor-connectivity/docs/core/tuning-configuration.md

 ---
 ### TargetResubmitChannelTimeout
-Timeout writing to resubmit buffer in milliseconds
+Specifies the timeout period (in milliseconds) for writing to the resubmit buffer used by chained targets.
+The default value is 1000 milliseconds (1 second).
+If writing operations exceed this timeout, they will be considered failed.
+You should increase this value if you experience timeout errors on resubmit channels and have limited available memory.
+This setting helps ensure reliable data resubmission while preventing indefinite blocking

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on resubmit channels and available memory is limited

 ---
 ### TargetResultsChannelSize
-Buffer size for internal buffer to send target results
+Specifies the size of the internal buffer used for storing target processing results.
+The default value is 1000 items.
+You can increase this value if you experience timeouts on **resultChannels**.
+Alternatively, you can decrease it to reduce memory consumption.
+This setting helps balance the throughput of target result processing with memory utilization.

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on resultChannels, reduce to limit memory use

 ---
 ### TargetResultsChannelTimeout
-Timeout writing to target results buffer in milliseconds
+Specifies the timeout period (in milliseconds) for writing to the target results buffer.
+The default value is 5000 milliseconds (5 seconds).
+If writing operations exceed this timeout, they will be considered failed.
+You should increase this value if you experience timeout errors on result channels and have limited available memory.
+This setting helps ensure reliable processing of target results while preventing indefinite blocking

 **Type**: Int

 Default is 5000

-Increment when getting timeouts on result channels and available memory is limited

 ---
 ### WriterInputChannelSize
-Internal buffer size for sending data to writers
+Specifies the size of the internal buffer used for sending data to writers.
+The default value is 10000 items.
+You can increase this value if you experience timeouts on **ScheduleController:writerInputChannel**.
+Alternatively, you can decrease it to reduce memory consumption.
+This setting helps balance the throughput of data transmission to writers with memory utilization.

 **Type**: Int

 Default is 10000

-Increment when getting timeouts on ScheduleController:writerInputChannel, reduce to limit memory use

 ---
 ### WriterInputChannelSizeTimeout
-Timeout writing to internal buffer used to send data to writers in milliseconds
+Specifies the timeout period (in milliseconds) for writing to the internal buffer that sends data to writers.
+The default value is 1000 milliseconds (1 second).
+If writing operations exceed this timeout, they will be considered failed.
+You should increase this value if you experience timeout errors on writerInputChannel and have limited available memory.
+This setting helps ensure reliable data transmission to writers while preventing indefinite blocking.

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on writerInputChannel and available memory is limited

 [^top](#tuningconfiguration)